-Raiffeisen bank came to Serbia in 2001.
+Raiffeisen Bank came to Serbia in 2001.
 About a year or two later I had opened a savings account in that bank.
 Been with them ever since – almost 20 years now.
 They are owned by the foreign, Raiffeisen Bank International banking corporation.

 Did a rather good marketing campaign that also resulted in many locally popular memes. 🙂

-Maximum allowed password length is well below 20 characters, and there are no special characters allowed.
+The maximum allowed password length is well below 20 characters, and there are no special characters allowed.
 Fortunately, the procedure for changing both the username and password is very well designed and easy to use, so by choosing a “funny” username, one can increase the account security (if a “hacker” has no idea what username to try).

-When paying on the Internet, there is an additional security using a token – that is, you have to open the banking application on your mobile phone, then enter the temporary one-time use generated code (2FA protection for payments).
+When paying on the Internet, there is additional security using a token – that is, you have to open the banking application on your mobile phone, then enter the temporary one-time use generated code (2FA protection for payments).
 The downside of this is you need a smartphone – can’t be done using their desktop banking account.

-In the post about securing a WordPress site, I explained how each layer of security introduces more complication/inconvenience (and that no system is 100% secure, by definition).
+In the post about securing a WordPress site, I explained how each layer of security introduces more complications/inconvenience (and that no system is 100% secure, by definition).
 While another post explains security layers, attack vectors, and the weakest link.

 Visa card PIN code can’t be changed (some banks, like Komercijalna bank, allow the change of PIN code on their ATM-s).

-Another thing, atypical for Serbia: I am a “re-educated” left handed man.
+Another thing, atypical for Serbia: I am a “re-educated” left-handed man.
 So I write with my right hand, but my handwriting is very poor and my signatures are often not identical.
-This is the only bank in Serbia where they would check that, and insist on providing identical signature, or not do business.
+This is the only bank in Serbia where they would check that, and insist on providing the identical signature, or not do business.
 Which is a good security measure, if not perfectly convenient.
 I only ever experienced something similar in Germany.

 3. Raiffeisen bank e-banking services

 You can make a “nickname” for each account, which is handy if you have several accounts, for it allows you to easily figure out which one you are dealing with at any given moment.
-Unlike Banca Intesa, nicknames are memorized and work both on a desktop, and in the mobile app.
+Unlike Banca Intesa, nicknames are memorized and work both on a desktop and in the mobile app.

 It is easy and simple to add new recipients for paying bills (electricity etc.), and for paying to Serbian current accounts.
 You can pay up to 15 bills (or current account payments) per week without a commission.